DragonController/Shopping-Cart-Simulator/README.md

 **How to build (for Windows):**

-Open project via Unity Hub.
+Open project via the Unity Hub.
 Click File > Build Settings.
 Click Build.

 **How to Play:**